The 10-Point Margin Hit: What the 2026 Tariffs Did to Subscription Boxes

 Three moves that actually help

-In order of leverage:
+In order of impact:

 1. Cut involuntary churn first.
 Failed payments account for 20-40% of total churn at most subscription brands.
-Recovering 15% more of them - which a proper dunning system does - is worth 1-2 percentage points of monthly churn.
+Recovering 15% more of them, which a proper dunning system does, is worth 1-2 percentage points of monthly churn.
 That buys back the margin hit without touching the price.

 2. Audit sourcing now.
 CAFTA-DR apparel covers 1,610 HTS codes that are fully exempt.
 Mexico with USMCA-compliant origin is 0% under Section 122.
 Vietnam and India get hit, but less than China.
 The brands moving fastest are shifting 20-30% of their COGS over the next two quarters.